Is Down Syndrome a Disability You Can Get Benefits For?

 If the above conditions are severe enough, the SSA can find people with mosaic Down syndrome disabled under the listings for the respective impairments, even if they wouldn't qualify based on mosaic Down syndrome alone.

-Social Security determines disability for adults based on how well they're expected to perform in a work environment, while children's disability is based on how well they're performing compared to other children at a similar stage of development.
+Not very many people with mosaic Down syndrome are found disabled under the strict requirements of a Social Security listing.
+But the SSA can still award benefits to adults who can show that they're unable to work full-time or children who are "functionally equal" to a listed impairment.
+In these cases, the SSA determines disability for adults based on how well they're expected to perform in a work setting, while children's disability is based on how well they're performing compared to other children at a similar stage of development.

 How Adults With Mosaic Down Syndrome Can Qualify for Disability Without Meeting a Listing

 Adults with non-mosaic Down syndrome don't have to show that they're unable to work, because a documented diagnosis of non-mosaic Down syndrome automatically meets Social Security's criteria for disability.
-But adults with mosaic Down syndrome or other medical conditions that don't quite meet any listings requirements can get benefits if they have a residual functional capacity (RFC) that rules out all jobs.
+But adults with mosaic Down syndrome or other medical conditions that don't quite meet any listing requirements can get benefits if they have a residual functional capacity (RFC) that rules out all jobs.

-Your RFC is a set of limitations that reflect the most you're capable of doing, physically and mentally, at work.
+Your RFC is a set of limitations that reflects the most you're capable of doing, physically and mentally, at work.
 For example, somebody with mosaic Down syndrome and a heart defect might get out of breath walking longer than 10 minutes, so their RFC would restrict them from doing a job that involves a lot of walking (like restaurant server).
 Or, somebody with an intellectual disability might not even be able to perform a job with simple, routine tasks.

 If Social Security determines that no jobs exist that you can do with the restrictions outlined in your RFC, the agency will award you benefits.
 Getting benefits this way is known as "medical-vocational allowance."